charmplusplus/charm4py/docs/pool.rst

     ``charm.pool`` is experimental,
     the API and performance (especially at large scales) is still subject to change.
-Additionally, do not include any Future objects in the iterable provided to map or map_async, or to the args provided to Task.
+Additionally, do not include any Future objects in the iterable provided to map or map_async, unless you set is_ray to True.

 .. note::